MustangGuy86/Hosting-Wordpress-Website-on-AWS/README.md

 ## Prerequisites

-- AWS account with
+- AWS account withnecessary permissions.

- necessary permissions.
 - Basic understanding of AWS services and networking concepts.
 - Access to the GitHub repository for scripts and configurations.